California

 Lists of United States state symbols

-Prior to European colonization, California was one of the most culturally and linguistically diverse areas in pre-Columbian North America and contained the highest Native American population density north of what is now Mexico.
-European exploration in the 16th and 17th centuries led to the colonization of California by the Spanish Empire.
-In 1804, it was included in Alta California province within the Viceroyalty of New Spain.
+Prior to European colonization, California was one of the most culturally and linguistically diverse areas in pre-Columbian North America.
+European exploration in the 16th and 17th centuries led to the colonization by the Spanish Empire.
 The area became a part of Mexico in 1821, following its successful war for independence, but was ceded to the United States in 1848 after the Mexican–American War.
-The California Gold Rush started in 1848 and led to dramatic social and demographic changes.
-The western portion of Alta California was then organized and admitted as the 31st state on September 9, 1850 as a free state, following the Compromise of 1850.
+The California gold rush started in 1848 and led to social and demographic changes, including depopulation of Indigenous tribes.
+The western portion of Alta California was then organized and admitted as the 31st state in 1850, as a free state, following the Compromise of 1850.

 2. ^ a b "Chapter 2 of Division 2 of Title 1 of the California Government Code".
 California Office of Legislative Counsel.
 Retrieved February 23, 2019.